root-project/root/README/ReleaseNotes/v606/index.md

 We removed the need to create a TThread object per thread in a multi-threaded application.
 Now ROOT can be used with any threading model (e.g. OpenMP, STL threads, TBB) transparently.
 All the internal synchronisation mechanisms of ROOT are activated by a single call: `ROOT::EnableThreadSafety()` which is the successor of the existing `TThread::Initialize`.
 This call must take place if ROOT needs to be used in a thread safe manner.

+The implementation of TSemaphore was redone based on C++11 thread primitive in order to prevent cases where some of request post were lost.

 ### TDirectory::TContext

 We added a default constructor to `TDirectory::TContext` which record the current directory